jcouvy/convnet-nolearn/README.md

 # Convolutional Neural Networks w/ Nolearn
-Experiment with convolutional nets realized by a beginner to help share with others.
+Experiment with convolutional nets realized by a beginner to help and share with others.